MikeiLL/mz-mindbody-api/README.txt

 Display special events, class schedules and instructors from Mindbody.

-Customize displays within your own theme.

 Light weight, fast loading.

+Configurable with template over-rides in your theme.

 Schedule display can be vertical or horizontal.
 User can switch between both.